deuxp/podfast/README.md

 A publishing platform for short podcasts called minicasts.
 Users can record and share short audio snippets recorded right in the browser and post it to the minicast public feed.

+Users may also favourite other minicasts as well as create a share-able link.

 \***\*This is a Demo app that runs locally.
 For educations purposes only**.

 > _"Want to find great podcasters but don't have the time to invest?
 PodFast!
 It is a podcast publishing platform for short (up to 45 seconds) minicasts.
 Find your next fave minicaster, or become a minicaster and create your own!"_